sweirich/pi-forall/README.md

 implementation of dependently-typed lambda calculus.

 - [version1/](version1/):   Basic language implementation,
-- [version2/](version2/):   Language extended with nontrivil definitional equality
+- [version2/](version2/):   Language extended with nontrivial definitional equality
 - [soln/](soln/):           Language with datatypes and erased arguments

+See also the implementation [README.md](master/README.md) for more details.

 All of these versions are excerpted from the marked up files in the directory: